Sanjida-Parven-Alfe/Sanjida-Parven-Alfe/README.md

 ---

 ## 👨‍💻 About Me
 I'm a passionate Junior web developer from Bangladesh.
 I enjoy building modern, responsive, and high-performance web applications using JavaScript, React, Node.js, and MongoDB.I love exploring new technologies, solving complex problems, and contributing to open-source projects.
-Currently, I'm focused on improving my skills in MERN stack development, Firebase integration, and creating user-friendly interfaces.When I'm not coding, I enjoy learning about tech trends, digital design, and sharing knowledge with fellow developers.
+Currently, I'm focused on improving my skills in MERN stack development, Firebase integration, and creating user-friendly interfaces.

 <br/>